FierceEagle/fierceeagle.github.io/index.md

 Concerning the models that we trained, more training data would especially help the random forest classifier.
 While not solving the label imbalance, as it is to be expected with human populations, it could at least create more variety inside each category, which might be better than our approach of using synthetic data.

 Last, but not least, concerning the model training we conducted, further refinement to the methodology we used could be applied to improve the model's performance.
 For example, some consideration could be spent to utilize feature engineering, such as computing ratios between carbohydrates and sugars or fats and saturated fats.
-However, training the best model possible was not our main goal.
-We rather wanted to use the models to help bootstrap us learning the reasons why they work given the data and which are the crucial factors in determining differences between groups based on nutrients and product consumption.
+However, training the best model possible was not our main goal, instead they helped us to better understand the data and what are certain dividing lines in regard to food consumption.

 <a id='EnglandFacts'></a>